davrot/mattersbearly/README.md

+# WARNING!!!

+**This is just a Proof of Concept.
+Not a fork of Mattermost.
+Don't use until this code you have removed the Mattermost brand (logo and name).**

 # Change postgress password

 You need to change the postgress password in compose.yaml at two places.
 Look for the placeholder REDACTED.